Do You Have To Pay Baggage Fees For Connecting Flights? [Facts Explored]

 What Is A Connecting Flight?

-If the airline you book does not run direct flights from Bangkok to New York, you need to disembark in London and board a new plane flight at Heathrow Airport to meet your destination.
+If the airline you book does not run direct flights from Bangkok to New York.
+You must disembark in London and board a new plane flight at Heathrow airport agent to meet your destination.
 People refer to that as the connection trip.

 How Does Baggage Work With Connecting Flights?

 When you’re flying, you’ll need to check your baggage.
 You can do this online or at the airport.
 To check your baggage online, go to the airline’s website, enter your travel information, and click the “Check Baggage” link.
-You’ll be prompted to enter your passport number and other identifying information and click the “Check Baggage” button.
+You’ll see a prompt to enter your passport number and other identifying information and then click the “Check Baggage” button.

 What Happens With Luggage During A Connecting Flight?